Looking for a fast way to improve your life? Take a moment to focus intently on what’s working, what’s not — and why.

 Finally, assess those things with high scores (8–10).
 Take a moment to feel your gratitude for them, and then ask yourself: “What is the reason these areas are working so well?”

 Very often, the high-scoring areas are the ones we’ve been taking for granted.
 And that’s a mistake.
 First, because within each of these areas lie powerful success stories we would do well to learn from and repeat — perhaps translating some of those lessons to other parts of our lives.
 Second, because in many cases, the sectors of our lives that are flourishing are benefiting not just from our attention and energy, but from the energy and attention of others.
 In which case, some appreciation is due.

 This, I realize, is the case with Experience Life.
 For more than a decade now, this magazine has been produced by a terrific, well-coordinated team with an unwavering commitment to a singular mission — a mission tirelessly articulated and advocated for by its founding editor, Pilar Gerasimo.
 The results have been nothing less than phenomenal.

 I am reminded so often by grateful readers of Experience Life just how exceptional the magazine is that I don’t think I could possibly ever take the success of this project for granted.
-But now, with Pilar moving into a new role (see her column on page 7) and with the magazine entering its next phase of maturity, it is now especially clear to me that this is one success story that must continue to play out.
+But now, with Pilar moving into a new role and with the magazine entering its next phase of maturity, it is now especially clear to me that this is one success story that must continue to play out.
 There are flourishing patterns at work here that deserve ongoing appreciation, repetition and celebration.